 It’s easy to do more than we need to.
 I love the concept of Minimum Viable Product (MVP), from the software industry.
 You do the least amount of work you can, to produce the smallest output that will meet the needs of the user.
-It still has to be great quality, but just has the fewest features.
+It still has to be great quality, but just has the fewest features required.
 Think about MVP when you:

-- Design a meeting or workshop or presentation.
+- Design a workshop or presentation.

 - Write an email or report or proposal.